yos727/Ame60/README.md

 Any other questions, you can ask me in Discord - BenzBenz90#0720

-I am also NOT responsible for any problems that you way encounter while purchasing this, you can try ask discords groups or dm me personally
+I am also NOT responsible for any problems that you way encounter while purchasing this as I have never tested this (If I do I will update this right away), you can try ask discords groups or dm me personally if something happens. (discord above)

 Lastly, thanks for looking at my post!